Zim-Code-Org/WordPress/4-week Course/README.md

-The 4-week version of the WordPress course
+4-week version of the WordPress Course